Remembering Keki N Daruwalla

 “At literary events he would often say, making a pun on his name, ‘Let’s meet at Daruwalla’s room for a drink’ and he would be ordering the chips, the snacks, and everyone would be gathered around and would be laughing a lot around him.
 His kindness, wisdom, courage, these are the things that I will miss so much,” she said adding that he had a real sense of justice as a poet, columnist and an engaged citizen.

-The cage of light has seven bars“It’s been a huge loss for Indian poetry.
-After Jayanta Mahapatra, we have lost another great poet.
+“It’s been a huge loss for Indian poetry.
+After Jayanta Mahapatra we have lost another great poet.
 We will miss him.
 I will remember his gentle smile,” said author and diplomat Abhay K. “He had a wry sense of humour; a sophisticated and subtle sense of humour.
 He had a feel for the link between the styles in which poetry is written in the US and UK and what is written in Indian English.
-Apart from his ability with language, his insights were remarkable – seeing the unusual in the usual,” he said.
+Apart from his ability with language his insights were remarkable -- seeing the unusual in the usual,” he said.

 Abhay K believes Daruwalla’s poems reflect his experience as a police officer.
 “He’s writing about places where he was posted.
 The cases he came across, the people he met.
-It all came through,” he says adding that he had included Daruwalla’s poem Bars in 100 Great Indian Poems, the anthology he edited.
+It all came through,” he says adding that he had included Daruwalla’s poem ‘Bars’ in 100 Great Indian Poems, the collection that he edited.
 “In it he said that light has seven bars… Being a poet is a way of life.
 Everybody sees light, but no one sees it as seven bars,” he said.

 Perhaps I’ll wake up on some alien shoreIn the shimmer of an aluminium dawn,to find the sea talking to itselfand rummaging among the lines I’ve drawn.